ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/making-connections/slides.md

 <div class="mt-8">
 </div>

--   The **average computation** program processes integer values that are governed by mathematical rules
+-   Regardless of whether run in Jupyter or a script, the **average computation** program processes **integer values** that are governed by mathematical rules

--   Precisely define the set of observations: $O = \{ o_i : o_i \in
+-   Let's precisely define the set of observations as $O = \{ o_i : o_i \in
           \mathbb{Z}\}$

--   Two properties of integer addition
+-   Two properties of integer addition:

     -   **Associative**: $(a + b) + c = a + (b + c), \forall a, b, c \in
                   \mathbb{Z}$

     -   **Commutative**: $a + b = b + a, \forall a, b \in \mathbb{Z}$

--   Wait, is the collection of observations a set?
+-   *Wait*, is the collection of observations a set?
 No, not if it contained recorded temperature values!
 It can have repeated items, which means it is a **multiset**.